Dobre Miasto

-Dobre Miasto (/pl/; Guttstadt /de/; literally Good City) is a town in Poland, in the Warmian-Masurian Voivodeship with 9,857 inhabitants as of December 2021.
+Dobre Miasto (/pl/; Guttstadt /de/; literally Good Town) is a town in northern Poland, in the Warmian-Masurian Voivodeship with 9,857 inhabitants as of December 2021.
 It is situated in the northwestern part of the Masurian Lake District in the heart of the historical region of Warmia.
 It is also the seat of Dobre Miasto Commune which consists of the main town and 21 village administrative divisions, with a total population of 16,014.